Business & Industry

 The following key challenges and opportunities have been identified and assessed during the development of our Climate Action Plan.
 We have implemented a strategic plan to reduce or eliminate the possible impacts of challenges and we are focusing on potential opportunities, implementation, and outcomes.

-Businesses are currently facing significant challenges due to knock on effects of COVID-19.
-The ‘green recovery’ to address climate change is identified as one of the key opportunities to help the local economy to recover.
-Clean Growth is a priority to create jobs and support business start-ups and growth.
+Businesses are faced significant challenges to recover from the knock on effects of COVID-19 and inflation crisis.
+Clean Growth to address climate change is identified as one of the key opportunities to help the local economy to recover and grow.
+Clean Growth is a priority to create jobs and support business start-ups and growth

 Job Creation